-"No, I don't think so." with that, he hung up the phone.
+"No, I don't think so."
+And hung up the phone.

 John sat down at the kitchen table and took out his pocket knife.
 Into the table top he carved the name Michael under the initials J.J. and D.J., he then carved a heart around all three names.
 He gently kissed his finger tips and lovingly traced his fingers along the carved lines.